nathan-az/titania/README.md

   * Its signature must conforming to `(df, label_col, **training_kwargs)`. `training_kwargs` should include any training-time arguments for your particular algorithm.
   * The function itself should conduct the training and include any overhead activities.
 * A `binary_predict_proba` function is available
   * This function should output a one-dimensional array containing the predicted probability of a `success` of your given label.
-This requirement may be removed in the future if multi-class classification problems are supported (including probability calibration in the undersampling case).
+This requirement will be removed with the future support of multi-class classification.

 ### ModelSpec
 The ModelSpec is a simple dataclass used to provide the initialisation specifications for a model.
 It should contain: